apache/mesos/docs/persistent-volume.md

 We can grow the persistent volume by sending an `Offer::Operation` message.
-`Offer::Operation::GrowVolume` has a `volume` field which specifies the persistent volume to grow, and an `addition` field which specifies he additional disk space resource.
+`Offer::Operation::GrowVolume` has a `volume` field which specifies the persistent volume to grow, and an `addition` field which specifies the additional disk space resource.

     {